Tara Lipinski: Professional career

 In 1999, Lipinski performed with Stars on Ice for a second season and participated in the ISU-sanctioned Grand Slam of Figure Skating.
-She became a spokeswoman for Boys and Girls Clubs of America and an anti-drug advocate, appeared on the soap opera The Young and the Restless, and acted in television shows for the Fox Family Network and Nickelodeon.
+She became a spokeswoman for Boys and Girls Clubs of America and an anti-drug advocate, appeared on the soap opera The Young and the Restless.
+She acted in television shows for the Fox Family Network and Nickelodeon.
 She also became the youngest skater to win the World Professional Figure Skating Championships, completing a triple flip, a triple toe loop, and a triple Salchow jump in her free skate program.
 Her marks consisted of two 10s, eleven 9.9s, and one 9.8; she won by more than one point over Denise Biellmann, who came in second place.

 Lipinski had hip surgery in 2000 at the age of 18, which she believed saved her career.
 Her injury, a torn labrum in her hip, had been misdiagnosed for four or five years and had caused her a great deal of joint pain.
 She became a spokesperson to increase awareness about deep vein thrombosis (DVT), which the National Institutes of Health called "a dangerous potential side effect of surgery".
 The injury, which might have occurred before the 1998 Winter Olympics, became progressively worse until she was unable to tour.
-The surgery, which usually lasts 45 minutes, took 3.5 hours to complete because she was developing arthritis, and a cartilage had grown over the bone.
+The surgery, which usually lasts 45 minutes, took 3.5 hours to complete because she was developing arthritis, and cartilage had grown over the bone.
 She was back on the ice seven days later for light practice with Stars on Ice.
 She was able to return to touring but had to withdraw from the 2000 World Professional Championships.
 In 2002, Lipinski toured 61 U.S. cities with Stars on Ice, then retired from skating.